joelermantraut/joelermantraut/README.md

 # 💫 About Me:
 Hi!!
-I’m @joelermantraut, engineer student in Argentina.
-Academically, I am teached about electronics, but out of university I have learned a lot about technology and informatics.
+I’m @joelermantraut, Electronics Engineer in Argentina.
+Academically, I am teached about electronics, but out of university I have learned a lot about programming and computer science.

 ## 🌐 Socials: